marco-caputo/multilevel-graphs/docs/source/index.rst

 A Multi-level graph is a data structure useful for describing structural features of large and sparse directed graphs by identifying meaningful topological patterns, such as strongly connected components, circuits and cliques.
-It provides operations for building multi-level graphs from directed graphs, and for extracting and analyzing structural patterns at different levels of the hierarchy.
+It provides operations for building multilevel graphs from directed graphs, and for extracting and analyzing structural patterns at different levels of the hierarchy.

 .. toctree::